Dominant 2003 Performance

 Unique Character and Pitching Style

 Igawa was among NPB's most distinctive personalities.
 His expressionless mound demeanor earned the poker face label - unchanged whether dominating or struggling.
-Reportedly practice-averse, he actually held unique training theories, favoring sprint-based workouts over the era's conventional long-distance running - an approach aligned with modern sports science.
+Reportedly practice-averse, he actually held unique training theories, favoring sprint-based workouts over the era's conventional long-distance running - an approach aligned with later sports science.
 His left-handed delivery featured a large backswing making the release point difficult for batters to track.
 Nine Hanshin seasons produced 86 wins, 64 losses, and 3.38 ERA.

 MLB Challenge Setback